Zhongy1/Composastructure/README.md

 let deviceStatuses: OrganizedDeviceStatuses = observer.getDeviceStatusesOrganized();

 // This is the core function for selecting deviceStatuses to be used in a machine
-// This is the function that can handle quantities of devices, list of device names, and/or list of device names.
+// It can handle quantities of devices, list of device names, and list of ipmi's.
 // GatheringDevStatsOptions has a property called gatherUnused.
-If set to false, it will select from devices
+// If set to false, it will select from devices that are used by other machines.
-// that are used by other machines.
-Idealy, set this to true. let options: GatheringDevStatsOptions = { /* ... */ };
+// Ideally, set this to true.
+let options: GatheringDevStatsOptions = { /* ... */ };
 let deviceStatuses: DeviceStatus[] = observer.gatherRequiredDeviceStatuses(options);
 ```